 Do hernias always need to be operated on?

 You may suspect or know that you have a hernia and have visited a general practitioner, who has confirmed this diagnosis and possibly recommended surgery.
 Surgery is not always required, but the vast majority of hernias do eventually end up being operated upon.
 A case can be made for not operating on a particular type of hernia or delaying the surgery.

-Where a hernia – for example a small direct inguinal hernia is not causing any pain or discomfort and has only been present for a short time or even longer patients may decide to wait.
+Where a hernia is for example a small direct inguinal hernia, and is not causing any pain or discomfort, has only been present for a short time, or longer, patients may decide to wait.
 After hernia surgery even if there are no complications pain can be persistent and it has been shown that a very low percentage of patients do experience continuing pain after the operation.

 One must also take into account whether the pre-operative symptoms of pain will be rectified by the surgery.
 There are many other social factors to be taken into account.
 For example pre-employment checks are often carried out these days and if a hernia is present the firm will refuse employment until the hernia has been repaired.